![]() |

 1. What is the main difference between onshore and offshore drilling?

-A: The core difference is location.
-Onshore drilling occurs on land, while offshore drilling takes place in oceans, seas, or lakes, requiring specialized platforms and rigs.
+Answer: The main difference is location.
+Onshore drilling takes place on land, while offshore drilling occurs beneath oceans or seas using specialized platforms and drilling rigs.

 2. Which is cheaper, onshore or offshore drilling?